Consensys/besu-sample-networks/README.md

 `./run-privacy.sh` starts all the docker containers in POW mode, and also has 3 Orion nodes for privacy

 Use cases:
- - you are learning about how eth works
+ - you are learning about how Ethereum works
  - you are a user looking to execute private transactions at least one other party
- - you are looking to create a private eth network with private transactions between two or more parties.
-The logs make it easy to see whats going on betwen nodes and transactions
+ - you are looking to create a private Ethereum network with private transactions between two or more parties.
+The logs make it easy to see whats going on between nodes and transactions

 This is a [video tutorial](https://www.youtube.com/watch?v=Menekt6-TEQ) of what the privacy example does